Skip to main content

 • COUN 6160 – Foundations of School Counseling

 Students who take classes as non-degree seeking students (in hopes they will be accepted into a program) are taking a risk as there is no guarantee they will be accepted into the program.
 It is based on a positive review of their application materials and a successful interview.
+It is important to note that non-degree seeking students are not eligible for financial aid.

 From time to time, students are able to do this if they are in the right place at the right time.
 Because in recent years there have been more school counseling jobs available than there have been licensed applicants to fill them, the state has allowed students to work as school counselors under a “job-embedded license” while they are completing their degree in school counseling, if the program faculty agree to the arrangement.
 This is decided on a case-by-case basis.
 The MTSU Professional Counseling program policy permits students to do this only in the last year of the program (i.e., the internship year) and preferably during their final semester of internship.
 If a school district is unable to find a fully-licensed school counseling applicant and offers a student a position, then they must send an “Intent to Hire” form to Patti Agnew in the MTSU Office of Professional Laboratory Experiences.
-Potential students can also contact Patti for more information on the full process of working under the Job- Embedded-School-Counseling-Licensure-Track provisions.
-The school counseling coordinator will present the prospective student’s request to the Professional Counseling faculty for consideration.
+Potential students can also contact Patti for more information on the full process of working under the Job-Embedded-School-Counseling-Licensure-Track provisions.
+The Program Coordinator will present the prospective student’s request to the Professional Counseling faculty for consideration.

 Clinical Mental Health Counseling